 Bergamot Back Alley Wine Club

 Three wines, hand picked every month by Kevin Wardell.
 On the third Thursday of every month you can pick them up (and enjoy an educational presentation from 6-7pm) or have us ship them to you.
 Read about this month’s wines (and a few previous months) in Kevin’s tasting and terroir notes below.
 Thoughtful and delicious.
 Every time.

 Monthly $75 per month

-Three thematic wines every month.
+Three thematic wines the third Thursday of every Month.
 Love ’em up.
 Drink ’em up.
 Cancel any time.
 Contact us to sign up – easy peasy.

 Annually $825 per year